Zac Efron, Hugh Jackman, Zendaya and James Corden Take Their Crosswalk Performance to Broadway

 Corden's ensemble was so excited to meet their newest cast mates that Corden had to spritz them with a spray bottle to keep them at bay.
 However, things took a more serious turn when Jackman presented Corden with a list of song suggestions and the host ripped it in half.

-"Look Huge is a very talented man," Corden explained, butchering the actor's name.
+"Look, Huge is a very talented man," Corden explained, butchering the actor's name.
 "But he's got to realize that while he might be playing the Greatest Showman I have to live up to the mantle of actually being the Greatest Showman.
 And so I will do what it takes to achieve perfection."

 Nevertheless, it seemed like all of their hard work paid off.
 The cast took the corner of 53rd Street and Broadway to perform their show.
 Dressed in costume, the cast performed numbers from "Guys and Dolls" and "On the Town" while dodging cars and dealing with the unpleasant rattling of hot dog carts.